TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 12/Romans 12.20.md

 ---

-But if thine enemy hunger, feed him; if he thirst, give him to drink: for in so doing thou shalt heap coals of fire upon his head.
+Therefore "If your enemy is hungry, feed him.
+If he is thirsty, give him a drink; for in doing so, you will heap coals of fire on his head."